-The most effective method to kill poison ivy without killing other plants is to rid of the plant by hand.
-You need to ensure that you remove the roots to prevent regrowth.
+The most effective method to kill poison ivy without killing other plants is to get rid of the plant by hand.
+You need to ensure you remove the roots to prevent regrowth.
 Other less effective solutions include boiling water, smothering the plant, vinegar, homemade solutions, or herbicides.

 How to Identify Poison Ivy